jdfreeman-repo/salarypredictionportfolio/README.md

 industry - 1367.12

 ## Develop Solution
+In this project, I create new features needed to enhance the model, and also shuffle the train dataset and reindex it.
+This improves the cross-validation accuracy.
+Iuse one-hot-encoding to encode the category features.
+Since in the EDA, I determined that the companyId does not correlate well to the salary, i.e. there is very small difference between salaries based on company, I removed companyId from the categories.

 Based on EDA, I test 4 different models that I think will improve the results over the baseline model shown above.
 Based on the EDA, I use:
 Linear Regression - the boxplot and distplot show that there is a good degree of correlation between many of the features and the target (salary).
 make_pipline - this will use Standard Scalar, and PCA to transform the data before feeding it to the Linear Regression.
 RandomForestRegressor - Because the features are broken into categories, a decision tree method is very likely to give good results.
 The Random Forest Regressor prevents overfitting by decision trees by random sampling of data points, and random subset of features considered when splitting nodes.
 GradientBoostingRegressor - This method is an ensemble of weak prediction models, typically decision trees, to make a strong predictor in stages (boosting).
 Each subsequent model will fit to the residual of the previous model, thus providing improvement with each stage.

 I run a test on these 4 model types using 5-fold cross validation to determine which model provides the lowest MSE, which I use for measure of efficacy.
-The best model is used against the test dataset, and the predictions are saved off in a .csv file.

 ## Deploy Solution
-usingcreate a model that will supply the "correct" salary that should be offered for each position.
-That is, the salary which will put them in line with others of the same criteria, as shown above.
-The HR or hiring manager, can simply provide the criteria listed above as a batch file input (in current deployment), and the model will provide them with
+The best model from the test runs above is run for Production against the test dataset.
+At the conclusion of the run, the following files are saved from the run: model.txt - details the model and hyperparameters used for this run features_imporantances.csv - the relative importance of the features in determing the predictions predictions.csv - the predictions for the test input data.
+In the next updates of this deployment, I will create python scripts from the jupyter notebook, putting the utilities in a seperate python module to be used for multiple projects.
+As part of this deployment, I create a visualization of the features importance.
+This will be valuble to HR and hiring managers because it shows the relative importance of features in setting salary for job postings.
+I also create a presentation showing the graphics created during EDA, and also a feature importance bar graph.

+## Results
+### Conclusion
+The analysis of the dataset enables us to generate a model that our company will use to determine the appropriate salary for new job postings.
+The EDA analsys predicts that there will be a strong correlation between degree/major and salary, with jobType as a lesser factor.
+Several Regression models were tested in this project, with the RandomForestRegressor, having the best MSE of 366.
+This is much superior to the baseline model, whose best results is a MSE of 963.
+As shown in the Features Importances graph, the RandomForestRegressor shows that yearsExperience and milesFromMetropolis are the most important factors, with the role of Janitor having a significant weighting, on it's own.

+### Forward Plans/Improvements
+In the forward plans for project, I plan to perform additional feature engineering, such as binning based on yearsExperience, jobType and Degree.
+This may yield better results as these features seem to provide scatter to the regression algorithm, but can be readily binned using some intuition.
+Also, I plan to try additional models such as Polynomial Linear Regression.
+While the EDA shows that there is a linear relationship with each of the features, yearsExperience and milesFromMetropolis, the combination of the two may be of a higher degree.